eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

   * Monitoring a DDS domain.
   * Monitoring a Discovery Server network.

-* Represent any data kind with any cummulative function regarding any one or two entities in the network.
+* Represent any data kind with any cumulative function regarding any one or two entities in the network.
 * Select an Entity in order to retrieve information about the entity configuration and its data summary.
-* User friendly modificable layout:
+* User friendly modifiable layout:

   * Resize windows and panels.
   * Create, delete and move charts and panels.